GoochMagooch/My-Portfolio/README.md

 For "Project One - Calculator...", make it to where there's a link that can be clicked on and when it's clicked on, the calculator pops out, ready to use...

+To Do List:
+Convert FizzBuzz to functional app, from console program Convert rock paper scissors to functional app debug Absurdity